vpore/TravelPro/README.md

 # TravelPro
-A Bill-Generating Application for the Tourism Industry
+A Booking System developed using JAVA to simulate the processes of booking a tour package.